)

 This course covers practical skills and relevant background knowledge.
 Students are normally aged 16 or over and the following qualifications are needed:

-3 GCSEs at Grade 3 (D) or equivalent, including English, Maths and Science (or related subject).
+3 GCSEs at Grade 3 (D) or equivalent, including English Language, Maths and Science (or related subject).

 (Check FE Admission guide for changes and equivalencies)